 -

-Tadashi Endo is a world-renowned Japanese Butoh dancer, choreographer and Butoh teacher based in Göttingen, Germany.
-Tadashi is the director of the Butoh-Centre MAMU and artistic director of the Butoh-Festivals MAMU Butoh & Jazz in Göttingen.
+Tadashi Endo was a world-renowned Japanese Butoh dancer, choreographer and Butoh teacher based in Göttingen, Germany.
+Tadashi was the director of the Butoh-Centre MAMU and artistic director of the Butoh-Festivals MAMU Butoh & Jazz in Göttingen.
 After his study as a theatre director at the famous Max-Reinhardt-Seminar in Vienna, he performed in collaboration with a wide variety of jazz musicians.
-Tadashi Endo has also served as a guest artist at the Hochschule für Darstellende Kunst Frankfurt am Main, Germany, The Academy of Music and Dance in Jerusalem, Israel, and at the Nucleo Interdisciplinar des Pesyuisas TeatrUnicamp, University Campinas, Brazil.
-In 1989, Tadashi met and studied with Butoh master Kazuo Ohno and has since been deeply influenced by his work.
+Tadashi Endo has served as a guest artist at the Hochschule für Darstellende Kunst Frankfurt am Main, Germany, The Academy of Music and Dance in Jerusalem, Israel, and at the Nucleo Interdisciplinar des Pesyuisas TeatrUnicamp, University Campinas, Brazil.
+In 1989, Tadashi met and studied with Kazuo Ohno and was deeply influenced by Ohno for the rest of his life.

 -